The Top Six Tips for Finding a Roofing Contractor

 Finding a good, solid roofing contractor in an industry where there is no shortage of roofing work, can render the best and worst characters.
 You hear horror stories of roofing contractors who are charismatic and communicative, only to leave you high and dry if any roofing issues arise after the job is completed.
 Sadly, because this profession is in such high demand many people are forming roofing companies with little experience only with the intention of making a quick buck.
 Shotty roofs are going up left and right, leaving people with nightmarish situations to clean up.

 With the dark, you also have the light.
 You then hear stories about roofing contractors who are kind, honest, and trustworthy, in addition to being hardworking and producing authoritative and reliable work.
 Amazing roofing contractors do exist, in fact they’re abounding in the roofing industry, sometimes you just have to dig a little deeper to find the hidden gem.

-The Hidden Gem In Roofing Contractors Is Texas Star Roofing
+The Very Best In Roofing Contractors Is Texas Star Roofing

 This is Lee Williamson Sr, the owner of Texas Star Roofing.
 The inception of Texas Star Roofing was in 1997 when Williamson made the transition, with all of his on-site roofing experience in tow, and translated that knowledge to form his own roofing business.